-My company and I have catered wedding receptions since 1973, and I have reason to brag that we have probably catered the most wedding receptions of anyone — in mansions, townhouses, lofts, condos, and our penthouse.
-It has always been fun, exciting and challenging to meet new couples and plan, because each bride and couple are different.
+My company and I have catered wedding receptions since 1973, and I have reason to believe that we have probably catered more wedding receptions than anyone — in mansions, townhouses, lofts, condos, and our penthouse and sister venues.
+It has always been fun, exciting and challenging to meet new couples and plan, because each couple is different.

 A wedding reception is usually the first major event that a couple plans.
 Meeting a couple for the first time to discuss the reception is the beginning of a special friendship, marked by the months of planning a beautiful reception.
 Listening to their hopes, goals, dreams, plans, likes and dislikes about catering and venue arrangements — that’s the satisfying, exciting part full of possibility and creativity.

 However, sometimes there can be disagreements with one’s spouse, family, or friends.
 It can get challenging for catering executives to give opinions about options without seeming pushy or rigid, but that’s where expertise plays a large role in bridging those differences.
-We’ve built successful, entertaining receptions for decades and know how to iron out the details in an amicable manner.
+We’ve produced successful receptions for decades and know how to iron out the details in an amicable manner.

 How to Plan the Reception Details